Science-Camp-TUI/tutorials/docs/dashboard/index.md

    - How often was the selected bird detected(Stat)
    - At what times over the day was the bird detected(Time series)
    - Where was the bird detected(Geomap)
-- Add a filter for the different meassurement locations
+- Add a filter for the different measurement locations
-   - All already mentioned things but filterd for the station
+   - All already mentioned things but filtered for the station
 - And a lot more...

 If you need help you can always ask the instructor.
 A helpful ressource is the [flux documentation](https://docs.influxdata.com/flux/v0/) for general questions.